uggla/planetoid/README.md

 ## Project current status
 * Clients (native and wasm) can be built and run.
 Wasm can only run solo mode.
-* Worker allows to play multiplayer game:
+* Worker allows playing a multiplayer game:
     * Native client can share the game with a spectator.
-Spectator is another native client started in the spectator mode.
+A spectator is another native client started in the spectator mode.
     * Multiplayer game.
-Native client can be run as host and several guests can connect to destroy asteroids together.
+A native client can be run as host, and several guests can connect to destroy asteroids together.
-* Server is a WIP, this is currently just exposing 2 tables with hibernate/panache and a couple of api routes.
+* Server is a WIP.
+It is currently just exposing two tables with hibernate/panache and a couple of API routes.

 ## Authors